asamuzaK/urlSanitizer/README.md

   * The sanitized data URL will **not** be converted back to a blob URL.
   * It is highly recommended to set the `opt.revokeObjectURL` option to `true` when you allow `blob` URLs.
   * Converting a blob URL to a data URL consumes memory, so be aware of the risk of memory exhaustion when handling huge blobs.
-  * You can restrict the allowed blob size using the `opt.maxBlobSize` option (default: 16MB).
+  * You can restrict the allowed blob size using the `opt.maxBlobSize` option.
+    Default is `16_777_216` (16MB).
+    While 16MB may be suitable for client-side processing, it is highly recommended to reduce this limit to `1_048_576` (1MB) or `2_097_152` (2MB) in server-side applications.
+    Parsing large HTML/SVG contents inside Data/Blob URLs via JSDOM can consume massive amounts of V8 heap memory.

 #### Parameters